 Dollywood's Splash Country

 Anyone who's been to the Smoky Mountains has heard of Dollywood.
-What you may not know is that, in addition to the amusement park, Dollywood's Splash Country has many thrilling water slides and rides spread over 35 acres.
+In addition to the amusement park, the adjacent waterpark Dollywood's Splash Country has many thrilling water slides and rides spread over 35 acres.
 Experience the excitement of whitewater rafting as you make your way through the turns and rapids of Big Bear Plunge.
 Fire Tower Falls is an unforgettable 280-foot water slide that starts 70 feet in the air.
-Sound too daring?
-Then try the Downbound Float Trip and spend your day floating down 1500 feet of water while you take in the beautiful scenery of the mountains.
-There is also The Cascades, an 8000-square-foot pool with geysers, slides, bubbles and misters.
-Whatever your level of bravery, there are plenty of rides for you found here.
+Or try the serene Downbound Float Trip and spend your day floating down 1500 feet of water while you take in the beautiful scenery of the mountains.
+The Cascades boasts an 8000-square-foot pool with geysers, slides, bubbles and misters.
+Whatever your level of bravery, there are plenty of rides to be found here.

 Daredevils and rookies alike can find lots of choices when it comes to water sports in the Smokies.
 Enjoy nature's own amusement park with whitewater rafting down one of the many classes of rapids.
 Go it on your own, or ride with a professional.

-Canoe rentals are also available as a tranquil way to spend the day at your own pace.
-Other options include kayaks, jet skis, and tubing too.
+Inner tube and canoe rentals are also available as a tranquil way to spend the day at your own pace.
+Consider Douglas Lake boat rental companies for kayaks, jet skis, and power boats too.

 If you love the thrill of the water, then pack up your bathing suit and sunscreen and head to the Smoky Mountains.
 With so many ways to have fun getting wet, your only problem will be trying to fit them all in!